AI assistant — not human

 Use PnP provisioning templates or third-party tools like ShareGate to automate site creation with consistent structure.
 Include default document libraries, content types, retention labels, and permission groups in every template.

-Consistent naming is the foundation of findability.
-When users cannot predict where content lives or what a site contains based on its name, they stop using SharePoint and revert to local file storage or email attachments.
-Naming conventions must be simple enough to remember, specific enough to be useful, and enforceable through automation.
+Consistent naming is essential for findability.
+If users cannot predict where content is located or what a site contains based on its name, they may stop using SharePoint.
+This could lead them to return to local file storage or email attachments.

 | Asset Type | Convention | Example |